 Over 350 species of bird have been recorded in London, at different times of the year, and you don’t necessarily need to travel too far to see them.
 If you’re short on time, you could even factor some of these places into a lunch hour or combine them with other sightseeing.

-The most well known wetlands in is London Wetlands Centre in Barnes, west London.
-But, animal lovers should take note of Woodberry Wetlands, formerly East Reservoir, which is free to visit.
-Sharing a name with the huge and expanding Woodberry Down Estate, it’s a stark contrast to the tower blocks that loom close by.
+Sharing a name with the huge and expanding Woodberry Down Estate, Woodberry Wetlands is a stark contrast to the tower blocks that loom close by.
 The nature reserve is a nesting site for migratory and breeding species.
 Springtime sees the return of swallows and sand martins.
 Buzzards and red kites take over the skies at this time year too.

 Once the sun goes down, out come the bats.
 The Woodberry Wetlands has the tiny (and one of the UK’s most common species) the pipestrelle, as well as the far larger noctule and the brown long-eared bats.
 You can also spot leopard moths, red admiral butterflies, dragon flies, damselflies and populations of newts, toads and frogs too.